aspose-diagram/Aspose.Diagram-Documentation/french/java/overview/feature-list/aspose-diagram-for-node-js-via-java-features/setup-environment-and-installation-guidelines/_index.fr.md

 type: docs
 weight: 20
 url: /fr/java/setup-environment-and-installation-guidelines/
-description: Visio Diagram Node.js via Java est indépendant de la plate-forme API et peut être utilisé sur n'importe quelle plate-forme (Windows, Linux et MacOS) où Node.js et le pont node-java sont installés.
-Il peut être installé à partir des archives NPM et ZIP.
+description: Visio Diagram Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where Node.js and node-java bridge are installed.
+It can be installed from NPM and ZIP archive.
 ---
 ## **Configuration requise**
- Aspose.Diagram pour Node.js via Java est indépendant de la plate-forme API et peut être utilisé sur n'importe quelle plate-forme (Windows, Linux et MacOS) où[Node.js](https://nodejs.org/en/download/) et[noeud-java](https://github.com/joeferner/node-java) pont sont installés.
+Aspose.Diagram for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where [Node.js](https://nodejs.org/en/download/) et[noeud-java](https://github.com/joeferner/node-java) pont sont installés.
 La machine doit avoir Oracle JDK 7 ou des versions supérieures avant de configurer l'installation.
 ## **Installer à partir de NPM**
- Vous pouvez facilement utiliser Aspose.Diagram pour Node.js via Java à partir de[MNP](https://www.npmjs.com/package/aspose.diagram) avec la commande suivante.
+You can easily use Aspose.Diagram for Node.js via Java from [MNP](https://www.npmjs.com/package/aspose.diagram) avec la commande suivante.
 {{< highlight "java" >}}

  $ npm install aspose.diagram